Kirsten Tibballs

 Kirsten Tibballs is an Australian pastry chef and chocolatier.

-In 2004, Tibballs represented Australia at the World Pastry Team Championships in Las Vegas, USA, winning 1^{st} in the Individual Chocolates category, and won Gold medal in the Live Patisserie Competition at the Pastry Olympics in Germany.
+In 2004, Tibballs represented Australia at the World Pastry Team Championships in Las Vegas, USA, winning 1st in the Individual Chocolates category, and won a gold medal in the Live Patisserie Competition at the Pastry Olympics in Germany.
 Tibballs has also served as the Head of Jury for Taste at the 2022 World Chocolate Masters held in Paris.

+In recognition of her contributions to gastronomy, pastry and the culinary relationship between France and Australia, Kirsten was appointed a Knight (Chevalier) of the Ordre du Mérite Agricole (Order of Agricultural Merit) by the French Ministry of Agriculture.

 In 2002, Tibballs founded Savour Chocolate and Patisserie School in Brunswick, Melbourne.
 Tibballs is the author of three cookbooks and a regular contributor to pastry publications.
 In addition to hosting her own television show, The Chocolate Queen, she has featured on several television programs, including MasterChef Australia.

-As one of the most followed female pastry chefs on Instagram, Tibballs is regularly referred to as the ‘Queen of Chocolate’ due to her contributions to the chocolate industry.
+As one of the female pastry chefs on Instagram, Tibballs is regularly referred to as the ‘Queen of Chocolate’ due to her contributions to the chocolate industry.

 Career

 Tibballs is an ambassador for Bulla Family Dairy and the sole global ambassador for Belgian chocolate brand Callebaut.